 Assisted suicide trial of Gail O'Rorke hears from woman's sister

-Gail O'Rorke, 43, of Kilclare Gardens, has denied assisting the suicide of Bernadette Forde on 6 June 2011.
+Ms O'Rorke, 43, of Kilclare Gardens, Tallaght, denies assisting the suicide of 51-year-old Bernadette Forde between 10 March and 6 June 2011.

 Ms Forde died at her home in Dublin on 6 June 2011 after being denied travel to a clinic in Switzerland.

-The case is expected to last for another week.
+The case is expected to last for two weeks.